Chaitalykundu/Web-Development/02-CSS/01-Basic/04-Background/Theory/02-background-color.md

+# Overview

+- Definition and Usage
+- Tip
+- Syntax
+- Example
+- Specification
+- Property Values
+- Opacity set
+- Example

+&nbsp;

+&nbsp;

+# Chapter Summary

+- The `background-color` property specifies the **_background color_** of the element.

+- If you do not want to apply opacity to child elements, use RGBA color values.

+&nbsp;

+&nbsp;

 | Property         | Description                             | Default value |
 | ---------------- | --------------------------------------- | ------------- |
 | background-color | Sets the background color of an element | transparent   |

+&nbsp;

+&nbsp;

 &nbsp;